 Probably the number one point of concern regarding feeding a toddler is the overall AMOUNT they eat — which may appear either too little or too much.
 But here’s the thing: we don’t really know how much a healthy, growing child “should” eat.

-Yes, there are recommended portion-sizes and daily intake numbers for this and this and this, but the fact is that children can eat far off from those guideposts and still be very healthy.
+Yes, there are recommended portion-sizes and daily intake numbers for this and this and this, but the fact is that children can eat far off from those guideposts — in either direction — and still be very healthy.

 We all know children who seem to eat endlessly and yet still appear skin and bones (and vice versa).
-Obviously, there are manifold components that factor into any child’s health and weight (genetics, activity level, diet, etc.)… it isn’t just about how much your child eats.
+Obviously, there are manifold components that factor into any child’s health and weight (genetics, activity level, diet, etc.)… weight and body type are not solely determined by how much a child eats.

 Toddler Weight Curve